 1. Clanker Cloud

-Clanker Cloud is a local-first desktop app for infrastructure operations, available on macOS, Windows, and Linux.
-It is the most complete local-first AI DevOps workspace currently available — the only tool in this list that combines live infrastructure queries, multi-provider Deep Research, BYOK for all major AI models, a local MCP server, and explicit Maker Mode approval gates in a single application.
+Clanker Cloud is a desktop app for infrastructure operations, available on macOS, Windows, and Linux.
+Its normal desktop provider workflow is local-first: raw cloud credentials stay on the machine and provider API calls originate there.
+The app combines live infrastructure queries, multi-provider Deep Research, direct desktop BYOK or local-model options, a local MCP server, and explicit Maker Mode approval gates.

 Four-step workflow: